dimagi/commcare-hq/corehq/apps/userreports/README.md

 - `location_type_name`:  A way to get location type from a location document id.
 - `location_parent_id`:  A shortcut to get a location's parent ID a location id.
+- `get_case_forms`: A way to get list of forms submitted for a case.

 You can find examples of these in [practical examples](examples/examples.md).